Egor4ik325/rankrise/README.md

 The goal of this website is to help users choose the best product in their case.

+The technology goal is to design best-practice modern RESTful API with Django.

 **Idea**:

 - Q/A website (question answer/solution/option/recommendation)